jcuevas012/arithmetic-calculator-api/README.md

 ## Security

-The backend API is secured by JWT token, each time a user `sign-in/sign-up` a token is returned which should be sent back in the request `Authorization` header in order to access API resources.
+- The backend API is secured by JWT token, each time a user `sign-in/sign-up` a token is returned which should be sent back in the request `Authorization` header in order to access API resources.

-The frontend  App sends a `Authorization: Bearer jwt-token` on each request.
+- The frontend  App sends a `Authorization: Bearer jwt-token` on each request.
 Relay on Next in order to secure the token on each request.
 Creating a signed and encrypted cookie with 32 length password under  `next/api` which hold the jwt-token using [iron-session](https://github.com/vvo/iron-session).

+> **Note**
+> Integrate with SonarQube and OWASP dependency check

 ## Testing